By: Tom Bloom; Originally published by Penguin Random House in November 2018

 And yet they do compete, and will continue doing so, and we are all better off because of it.

-Tom Blunt is a writer, producer, host and manager.
+Tom Bloom is a writer, producer, host and manager.
 This piece originally appeared in his weekly column for the Penguin Random House site Signature.